ehsanyousefzadehasl/ehsanyousefzadehasl/README.md

 - 🔭 I’m currently working on Resource-Aware Data Science.
 - 🌱 I’m currently learning more about Deep Learning (DL) and Computer Architecure.
-- 👯 I’m looking to collaborate on simulators for processors.
-The goal is learning through doing.
+- 👯 I’m looking to collaborate on open-source processors simulators and teaching projects.

 - 📫 How to reach me: ehsanyusefzadehasl@gmail.com